You can call the Linksys MR9600 a dual-band version of the Linksys MX5 Velop AX mesh router, and Belkin won’t mind that one bit.

 OK range, fluctuating real-world numbers

 It’s important to note that the numbers on the charts above are those of best-case scenarios.
-During my some 10 days of stress and anecdotal tests, the MR9600’s connections proved to fluctuate a lot.
-And a lot of time, I got the sustained speeds around 150 Mbps or lower from it, at locations where I got higher numbers from other routers.
+During my 10 days of stress and anecdotal tests, the MR9600’s connections proved to fluctuate a lot.
+And a lot of time, I got sustained speeds around 150 Mbps or lower from it, at locations where I got higher numbers from other routers.

 It’s impossible to put this type of fluctuation in numbers, but the MR96000 was one of the worst I’ve seen on this front.
 So, even though it didn’t have any disconnections during my stress test, it still fell a little short in reliability.

-Also, the MR9600’s range wasn’t at all impressive, juts about that of other AX3000 routers.
+Also, the MR9600’s range wasn’t at all impressive, just about that of other AX3000 routers.
 If you live in a small home of 1500 ft² (139 m²) or so, it will likely work out.
 However, larger homes will probably face coverage issues.